patmejia/hello-private-ChatGPT/README.md

 A big thanks to:

-- @imartinez for the original privateGPT project that inspired this one: https://github.com/imartinez/privateGPT
+- Ivan Martinez for the original privateGPT project that inspired this one: https://github.com/imartinez/privateGPT

 - LangChain for providing the essential tool that enables local loading of LLMs, ensuring data privacy.